You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Give a catchy name to your package that describes the outcome it brings to your clients.
 In the context of your other packages, this might describe the duration of the coaching relationship or the niche it focuses on.

-For example, you can offer a ‘Foundations of a Thriving Relationship’ package for first-time clients and an ‘Emotional Mastery Bootcamp’ for those who want to dive deeper.
+For example, you can offer a Foundations of a Thriving Relationship package for first-time clients and an Emotional Mastery Bootcamp for those who want to dive deeper.

 Package Description

-This is where you explain who this package is for, its focus, and how long you’d be working together.
-Describe the problems your client will most likely be facing right now and how your package is a solution.
+Describe the problems your client is facing and how your package is the solution for them.
 Explain the process you follow and the outcome they will get once their coaching journey is complete.

-For example, you may describe your package this way.
+For example, you may describe your package this way:

 This is an 8-week coaching journey where you’ll go from financial stress and limitations to creating abundance in your life and mastering your money mindset.
 We’ll do this by identifying your limiting beliefs around money and replacing them with more empowering thoughts, as well as proven methods to manage your finances with joy.